 - Urban Student Teaching Placement

-An urban Student Teaching placement would be in a school system we work with in Indianapolis or Louisville.
-Students may live at home or we do have financial assistance available for our candidates who chose an urban area.
-This gives a much more broad teaching experience to our candidates.
+An urban Student Teaching placement would be in a school system we work with in an urban location - all student teaching placements will be in Indiana, but can be near Louisville KY or near Cincinnati, OH as well.
+Student teachers have the option to live at home or there is financial assistance available for our candidates who chose an urban area but do not live with family members or friends.

 - The Philadelphia Center Teaching Internship Program